 Trains are a great way to see Italy you just have to figure out how to use them.
 For the first time visitor not familiar with trains and train stations it can be a bit daunting and confusing, but once you learn how to navigate train schedules, understand the system, and know how to buy tickets it’s quite simple.
 Here are a few things you should know about Italy’s train system and some tips for your Italy train adventure.

 Currently there are 2 main rail companies for intercity travel.
-Trenitalia is the national train system operated by the state that runs regional and high speed trains connecting major cities to smaller towns throughout the country.
-Its competitor NTV is a private company that started service just a little over a year ago.
+Trenitalia is the national train system operated by the state.
+It runs regional and high speed trains connecting major cities to smaller towns throughout the country.
+Its competitor NTV is a private company that started service recently.
 It runs 3 high speed routes (Venice-Florence-Rome, Turin-Milan-Florence-Rome-Naples-Salerno, Ancona-Rimini-Bologna-Milan).

 There is also Trenord which is regional train company that was created in 2011.
 It is responsible for operating the regional trains in the Lombardy area of northern Italy.
 This company has both a regional line that connects the whole Lombardy district and a suburban line that connects Milan to its suburbs.
 It also runs the Malpensa Express connecting the airport to Milan’s train stations.